SomeshRewadkar/Loan-Approval-Prediction-Machine-Learning/README.md

 # Loan Approval Prediction

-This repository contains a Jupyter Notebook for predicting loan approval status using machine learning techniques.
+This repository contains a Jupyter Notebook and dataset for predicting loan approval status using machine learning techniques.
 The dataset used is loaded from a CSV file and analyzed using Python's data science libraries.

 ## Features
 - Exploratory Data Analysis (EDA)